 Climate change is a collective action problem at a global scale.
 We need the federal government to drive emissions reduction and work toward a global strategy on reducing atmospheric carbon.
 We will work with the government of the day to enact sound policy, regardless of the source.

 Global momentum has been building, with many countries making ambitious net-zero emissions commitments and making clean energy important parts of the economic response to the COVID-19 pandemic.
 China has committed to net-zero by 2060.
 Japan, South Korea, the UK and the EU by 2050.
 The US has rejoined the Paris Agreement following President Joe Biden’s election.

 In response to the shifting global politics on climate, the PM has said that his government’s “goal is to reach net zero emissions as soon as possible, and preferably by 2050.”
-He says the debate is ‘settled’ but has not instructed the relevant department to develop pathways.
+He says he won’t commit to a target unless there is a plan for the pathway to get there, yet as of early 2021, he had not instructed the relevant department to develop a pathway.

 The PM’s apparent strategy is to stick with Australia’s commitment under the Paris Agreement.
 That is, a 26 to 28 per cent emissions reduction over the period 2005 to 2030.
 It’s important to be aware that this reduction is not as ambitious as it sounds, because the 2005 baseline data is a furphy.
 Elevated emissions in that year (from land use and forestry) mean the target is based on an over-inflated and thus inappropriate baseline.

 To reach net-zero by 2050, we must take action in this decade.
 This is the decisive decade and action taken in the next ten years will define the trajectory to 2050.